 Marcus, a researcher in Portugal invited all his friends around the world working on this topic to submit a mini-podcast about their work with the humble toilet and crucial sanitation systems.

 The topics are: sanitation and health, ceramic materials for water filtration, sanitation and climate change, pro-environmental behavior adaptation, mindsets, identity, and the plight of sanitation workers!
 I talked about defecatory justice, and since we recorded it on Halloween, I was also dressed up as a toilet!

 Check out the POOP project to see what you can do with your contribution to the People’s Own Organic Power.
 Also Bill is right on time with his waterless toilet.
 The proof will be in adoption in the Global South and adaptation in the Global North.
+Also check out Sharon’s Lavatory Laboratory.
 Let’s create defecatory justice!

 by Persephone Pearl, Rachel Porter and Emily Laurens

 Please note that we acknowledge the complex structural barriers to inclusion faced by people due to class, ableism, educational and financial privilege, prejudice related to gender and sexuality and so on, but in this article we have chosen to focus on and discuss racism and white privilege as a formative societal influence.